jromahn/BalticSeaProxyComparison/README.md

 R script containing most relevant R functions of the various scripts.

+Important: the scripts are all written that they are execute outside/ one level above the 02_Scripts folder.
+Folder names have to be probably adjusted to the path, in which the raw data/ meta data are located.

 ### 05_Create_SpeciesTable.R

 R script to convert the mothur taxonomy output into a species table, necessary for the following steps.